fteodoro803/melbourne-pt-widget/README.md

   - for Apple --> Cupertino
 - Show Disruptions from the Departures (expands=All)
 - Figure out if package: imports are necessary, or if to use normal imports
+- Deleting a Transport
+  - On the trailing of the Tile, let the user delete it from the transportList, then save to File

 ### Testing
 - Mockito?